Bdeering1/polykill/README.md

 Press *q* or *esc* to exit.

-**Warning for Node projects:** Some Node applications need their node_modules directory to work and deleting them may break them.
+**Warning for Node projects:** Some Node applications need their node_modules directory to work and deleting it may break them.

 ## Options